 You will be given dedicated time with the German Language Assistant to improve your speaking and listening skills.
-We have very strong links with our partner school in Germany (Bad Wurzach) and encourage A level candidates to participate in exchanges.
+We have very strong links with our partner school in Germany (Bad Wurzach) and encourage A level students to participate in our annual German Exchange.
+Our students take part in an annual German Literature Masterclass at Oxford University, a Kneipenquiz for local A level German students at Radley College each year and we also organise trips to the cinema and theatre as well as the Goethe Institut in South Kensington for special events.

 Assessment is through examinations at A Level.
-There are 3 papers: Unit 1 - Listening, Reading and Translation (40%) Unit 2 - Written Response to Works and Translation (30%) Unit 3 - Speaking (30%)
+We follow the Edexcel syllabus and there are 3 papers:

+- Unit 1 Listening, Reading and Translation (40%) - Unit 2 Written Response to Works and Translation (30%)

+Unit 3 - Speaking (30%)